kshedden/case_studies/methods/factor-overview.md

 Z_c^\prime Z_c = VS^2V^\prime.
 $$

-This shows that the magnitudes of the object scores are equal to the variances of the variables, and the cosine of the angles between any two object scores is equal to the correlation between two variables.
+This shows that the magnitudes of the variable scores are equal to the variances of the variables, and the cosine of the angles between any two variables scores is equal to the correlation between two variables.

 The interpretations of the object and variable scores